yonahd/kor/README.md

 ```
       --delete                       Delete unused resources
   -l, --exclude-labels strings       Selector to filter out, Example: --exclude-labels key1=value1,key2=value2.
-If --include-labels is set, --exclude-labels will be ignored.
+If --include-labels is set, --exclude-labels will be ignored
   -e, --exclude-namespaces strings   Namespaces to be excluded, split by commas.
 Example: --exclude-namespaces ns1,ns2,ns3.
-If --include-namespaces is set, --exclude-namespaces will be ignored.
+If --include-namespaces is set, --exclude-namespaces will be ignored
       --group-by string              Group output by (namespace, resource) (default "namespace")
   -h, --help                         help for kor
-      --include-labels string        Selector to filter in, Example: --include-labels key1=value1.(currently supports one label)
+      --include-labels string        Selector to filter in, Example: --include-labels key1=value1 (currently supports one label)
   -n, --include-namespaces strings   Namespaces to run on, split by commas.
 Example: --include-namespaces ns1,ns2,ns3.
-If set, non-namespaced resources will be ignored.
+If set, non-namespaced resources will be ignored
   -k, --kubeconfig string            Path to kubeconfig file (optional)
       --newer-than string            The maximum age of the resources to be considered unused.
 This flag cannot be used together with older-than flag.
 Example: --newer-than=1h2m
       --no-interactive               Do not prompt for confirmation when deleting resources.
-Be careful using this flag!
+Be careful when using this flag!
       --older-than string            The minimum age of the resources to be considered unused.
 This flag cannot be used together with newer-than flag.
 Example: --older-than=1h2m
   -o, --output string                Output format (table, json or yaml) (default "table")
       --show-reason                  Print reason resource is considered unused
-      --slack-auth-token string      Slack auth token to send notifications to. --slack-auth-token requires --slack-channel to be set.
+      --slack-auth-token string      Slack auth token to send notifications to, requires --slack-channel to be set
-      --slack-channel string         Slack channel to send notifications to. --slack-channel requires --slack-auth-token to be set.
+      --slack-channel string         Slack channel to send notifications to, requires --slack-auth-token to be set
       --slack-webhook-url string     Slack webhook URL to send notifications to
   -v, --verbose                      Verbose output (print empty namespaces)
 ```